friedev/vw/README.md

 cd my_wiki
 ```

-Copy the build script `build.sh` into your wiki.
+Copy the makefile into your wiki.

 ```
-cp ../vw/build.sh .
+cp ../vw/Makefile .
 ```

 Create and edit some markdown files.